Skip to main contentSkip Navigation or Skip to Content

 Learn more about Loghan

 I appreciate a flexible and supportive study environment.
-At first, the idea of meeting and studying with peers in a fun yet focused way made me really interested in being part of SL.
+The idea of meeting and studying with peers in a fun yet focused way made me really interested.

 Some kind of timer!
 I lose focus after about half an hour.
 If I don’t have a timer to remind me to take short breaks I keep studying, but with a lot less focus.